 There can always be exceptions for Medicaid coverage depending on Medicaid approval and doctor authorization.
 There may also be exceptions to particular services not covered by Medicaid, for instance eyeglass frames and lenses are only covered following cataract surgery.
 These types of Medicaid coverage exceptions will be detailed by the Medicaid information provided upon approval.

-Find comprehensive information about Medicaid coverage mandated by the federal government in our free guide.
+Find comprehensive information about Medicaid coverage in our free guide.